scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-84-85-Ten-Year-Tater-Tasting-Heaven-s-Door-10-Year-and-Basil-s-Hayden-s-10-Year.md

 ## Conclusion
 The blind portion of this was pretty easy thanks to those classic Dickel notes and that equally classic thin Basil Hayden's mouthfeel.

 I really enjoyed the Heaven's Door 10 year would rank it somewhere between the Dickel 9 year and a good Dickel sourced Barrell pick but it's nontrivially more expensive than either so I can't see myself buying a bottle.
+If this was priced a little more favorably I would have given it an 8.

 The Basil Hayden's was fine, just fine.
 It is a step up from the current NAS bottling but not enough to really make a difference.
 The notes were all pleasent and based on my taste for Booker's and Knob Creek I'm curious what a barrel proof or at least 100-110 proof version of Basil Hayden's would be like.